 - [Associativity Principle] - In the absence of sensory cues, a retrieved item plays the role of an internal cue that triggers the retrieval of the next item.

-The first encoding principle can be realized by the classic associative memory networks (Hopfield, 1982), where the items retained in memory are encoded by the binary activity patterns of \(N\) neurons from a specific network, e.g.,
+The first encoding principle can be realized by the classic associative memory networks (Hopfield, 1982), where the items retained in memory are encoded through binary activity patterns of \(N\) neurons within a specific network.
+For example:

 An illustration of memory retrieval from my slides.
 An image “T” encoded by binary neural activity is stored in an associative memory model.
 Each pixel here indicates a neuron.
 When the external cue, a corrupted “T”, is given, the network is able to restore the correct image.
 See my slides to quickly recap the classic idea of Hopfield nets.
 The slides also introduce recent advances (Krotov and Hopfield, 2016; Krotov and Hopfield, 2020) to increase the memory capacity of Hopfield nets from \(\mathcal O(N)\) to \(\mathcal O(e^N)\).

-The original Hopfield nets can only reliably store multiple uncorrelated random memories, i.e., for each stored memory, around half of neurons are on.
-However, as neurophysiological data indicate, the neural activity is usually very sparse.
-This means the percentile of active neurons for each memory, \(f\), should be very small.
-In such a case, we need to modify the synaptic connectivity as follows (Tsodyks & Feigel’Man, 1988):
+The original Hopfield networks were capable of reliably storing multiple uncorrelated random memories, where approximately half of the neurons would be active for each stored memory.
+However, neurophysiological data suggest that neural activity is typically sparse, meaning that the percentage of active neurons for each memory, denoted as \(f\), is very small.
+In such cases, the synaptic connectivity needs to be modified as follows (Tsodyks & Feigel’Man, 1988):

 Memory transition via oscillatory inhibition

-When there is no external cue, how is it possible to recall things in the associative memory network?
-Intuitively, if two memories are similar, we should be able to associate one with the other.
-This is the second associativity principle.
-The idea proposed in Romani et al. (2013) is to make the steady activity alternate between stored memory representations and the intersection of two memory representations, so that the mental state can smoothly travel from one attractor to another without an external cue given.
+In the absence of an external cue, how can we recall information from the associative memory network?
+Intuitively, if two memories are similar, we should be able to establish an association between them.
+This idea corresponds to the second associativity principle.
+The proposal put forward by Romani et al. (2013) is to create a steady neural activity pattern that alternates between stored memory representations and the intersection of two memory representations.
+This allows for a smooth transition of the mental state from one attractor to another without requiring an external cue.

 Figure 1 in Romani et al. (2013).
 (A) Dynamics of a network storing 16 items with periodically oscillatory inhibition and threshold adaptation.
 (B) The matrix of overlaps between memory representations.